Markyjay/adventureproject3/README.md

       - A Google API 429 error is an HTTP status code that indicates that the client, which could be an application has sent too many requests in a given time frame to a Google API service and has exceeded the API's rate limit.
 This error is also    commonly referred to as "Rate Limit Exceeded."
   Because I only discovered this error after I had created the program and sent out the deployed link to friends they were reporting this error.
 I also noticed it later when I used iamresponsive to generate an image of various devices.

-  I replaced this feature by creating a new .JSON file containing the information in the spreadsheet then created a function in the run.py to draw from the new .JSON file.
+  I replaced this feature by creating a new adventure_data.JSON file containing the information in the spreadsheet then created a function in the run.py to draw from the new .JSON file.

  ![Google Spreadsheet](.devcontainer/readme-content/images/googlesheets.jpg)

-* Here is the code I wrote to access the google sheet above so the story lines could be accessed from specific cells in the sheet.
-Unfortunately the 429 error became an issue when multiple people ran the program or multiple instances of the program was ran at the same time like when using the iamresponsive online application.
+* In the code I developed to access the Google Sheet mentioned earlier, I established a mechanism for retrieving storylines from specific cells within the sheet.
+Regrettably, we encountered a recurring issue in the form of HTTP 429 errors.
+These errors emerged particularly when multiple individuals initiated the program concurrently or when various program instances ran simultaneously.
+This challenge was especially pronounced when utilizing the iamresponsive online application.

+Addressing and mitigating these rate-limiting issues was a primary concern, requiring us to revisit our approach to interacting with the Google Sheets API.
+In light of these challenges, we focused on implementing strategies to optimize our API requests, including rate limiting, exponential backoff, and caching.

+These endeavors were aimed at maintaining the integrity and reliability of the program while ensuring that our interactions with the Google Sheets API adhered to its established usage policies.
+The objective was not only to rectify the immediate issue but also to fortify our application's scalability and robustness in the face of concurrent usage.

+This experience has underscored the importance of efficient API usage and proactive measures to accommodate concurrent access, a valuable lesson for future projects.

  ![Origional Spreadsheet Code](.devcontainer/readme-content/images/spreadsheetcode.jpg)